Russell-Ali/scripts/README.md

 *You can delete everything else.
 They aren't meant to be used with dwmblocks*
 <br>
 <br>
-*Note that some scripts need small editing since they directly access your system files with absolute path.*
+*Note that some of the scripts need correction since they directly access your system files with absolute path.*
 <br>
 ***Ex:***
 <br>